metarank/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

       sit vel consquat. consectetur adipiscing elit.
 Consequat tristique eget amet, tempus eu at consecttur.
 Leo facilisi nunc viverra tellus.
 Ac laoreet sit vel consquat.
     button:
       enable: false
       label: Check it out
+      link: "#"
+  - title: It is built to make your life simpler
+    images: []
+    content: Metarank is built to solve common pain points that arise when a company wants to implement it's own personalization engine.
+Metarank unifies the common actions that you need to perform
+    button:
+      enable: false
+      label: Check it out